-ADVISORY: English 28 and 67 or equivalent.
-DESCRIPTION: Students develop leadership abilities used in supervisory positions in business and industry.
-SUPV 1 Online (3615) there will not be an orientation for this class.
-Log in instructions will be emailed to you one week before class starts.
-Log in to review the syllabus and pay close attention to due dates.
-For info email hasteyrb@lacitycollege.edu
+ADVISORIES: English 28 and 67 or equivalent.
+Students develop leadership abilities used in supervisory positions in business and industry.

+3615 LEC 3:10 hrs TBA HASTEY, R B ON LINE This section is an Online Class.
+There will not be an orientation for th is class.
+Log in ins tructions will be emailed to you one week before class starts.
+Log in to review the syllabus and pay cl ose attention to due dates.
+For r info email hastevi b@lacitvcollege.edu